 The present administration has 3 flagship infrastructure projects.
 It’s a huge project.
 With your taxes, you will help the government build the following projects:

 - The 4.37 billion peso Chico River Pump Irrigation Project under which 8,700 hectares of agricultural land will be irrigated benefiting 4,350 farmers and serving 21 barangays in Cagayan and Kalinga.

-- The 211.43 billion peso PNR North 2 project, a big-ticket railway project that will connect Malolos in Bulacan, Clark Airport, and Clark Green City.
+- The 211.43 billion pesos PNR North 2 project, is a big-ticket railway project that will connect Malolos in Bulacan, Clark Airport, and Clark Green City.